To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Maduro accused the opposition of "lies and manipulation, a campaign to try to create uncertainty".

 "We know that the United States is where these manipulations are being managed," he said.
-"They think that their time has come.
-And we have entered a kind of crazy hour of offensive by the right, here and internationally."

 It was unclear whether Maduro was referring to US-based Venezuelans or the US government.